Galwan martyr Col Babu's statue unveiled in Suryapet | Politics

 - India

-A statue of Colonel Santosh Babu, who died in the Chinese army attack at Galway Valley in eastern Ladakh in June last year, was unveiled at Suryapet by Telangana Minister KT Rama Rao on Tuesday.
+Eds: Adds Babu's widows quote, word in intro Suryapet (Telangana), Jun 15 (PTI): A bronze statue of Colonel Santosh Babu, who died in the Chinese army attack at Galwan Valley in eastern Ladakh in June last year, was unveiled at Suryapet by Telangana Minister K T Rama Rao on Tuesday.

-Colonel Babu was a native of Suryapet, about140 Km from the state capital Hyderabad.
+Colonel Babu was native of Suryapet, about140 Km from the state capital Hyderabad.

 The Telangana government gave Rs 5 crore as ex-gratia to Santosh Babu's family, besides a government (Group-I) job to his wife and a residential plot in Hyderabad.